install-it/it-claws/README.md

 To use a custom configuration file, specify it with the `-c` or `--claw-config` option.

 The module [`src/url.py`](https://github.com/install-it/it-claws/blob/main/src/url.py) provides helper methods to extract download URLs from well-known hardware manufacturers and vendors.
-You can leverage these utilities when drafting your own claw configuration.
+You can leverage these utilities when drafting your own scraping configuration.

-#### Python pickle file
+#### Python Pickle File

 The expected type is `Iterable[ClawPrize]`.